YoussefBenAmmar/Jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.

+My role in this project consisted in inheritting the codebase and fixing some bugs, and adding and testing some features.

 ## Setup